Jumping Jazz Cats

 There were a few issues that were happening with the music system before I made some improvement that fixed them.
 Players wouldn’t have any music if they joined mid-game or would be out of sync.
 In addition to fixing that issue, I made it easier to use this system to play music with a simple node with parameters to choose which song or playlist is needed and the time it needs to start if it was ever needed.

 Speaking of playlists, it didn’t exist at first.
-Random songs were played in the lobby and the sound designer needed specific songs played for different modes.
+Random songs were played in the lobby and the sound designer needed specific songs played for different modes (Tutorial, quickplay, tournament, solo trials).
 So I used data assets, easy for the designer to change any music, and each lobby would be assigned a different playlist, pick a random song from the list and play it.
-When the playlist was over, it would restart at the first song in the list.

 Whenever a client would join a host, it checks the progress of the music the server is at and plays the same song at roughly the same time for the client.
-This means whenever a client joins a lobby or in the middle of a game, the music will always be starting at the same time as the host.
+This means whenever a client joins a lobby or in the middle of a game, the music will always be synched with the host.

 Steam Achievements and In-game Notifications